 Furthering the efforts for digital transformation and integration of WB Digital Markets within EU's Digital Single Market, RCC liaised with the private sector in developing the concept for a regional study to assess the current state of play of digitisation of WB, the economic impact of enhanced digitisation, and to formulate recommendations on policy and regulatory responses to promote digitisation and boost growth and innovation.
-Finally, RCC supported the World Bank's Balkans Digital Highway technical assistance activity, which aims at exploring the potential of infrastructure sharing between energy and telecommunication sectors as means of developing regional broadband internet environment protection, where several partners are In the area of Governance for Growth, progress has working to prepare the launching of three regional projects through the Regional Working Group on Environment.
+Finally, RCC supported the World Bank's Balkans Digital Highway technical assistance activity, which aims at exploring the potential of infrastructure sharing between energy and telecommunication sectors as means of developing regional broadband internet infrastructure.

+In terms of Sustainable Growth, progress has been made in the area of climate change and environment protection, where several partners are working to prepare the launching of three regional projects through the Regional Working Group on Environment.
 The implementation of these projects would facilitate the enhancement of water, energy and food security, while preserving ecosystems and their functions.
 Besides contributing to increasing climate resilience, they will build capacities in the Western Balkan economies to deal with the environment related issues in the framework of their EU integration obligations.